Can You Mix Delta-9 Gummies With Alcohol? (The Real Risks)

 Put the drink down.
 Do not take any more THC or sip any more alcohol.

-Drink a large glass of cold water.
+Drink a glass of water or a hydrating drink.
 Alcohol and THC both dehydrate you, which makes the dizziness worse.

 Change Your Environment: